kitkatjones/isMyHoroscopeTrue/README.md

-# Check if your horoscope is true
+# Check if your horoscope is true :milky_way:

 Using an extremely efficient algorithm (bogosort) one may check if the planets are alphabetically aligned, thereby confirming non-arbitrarily if any horoscope is true.